Esther12/NYtimeSearch/README.md

 * Understand what format the URL should look like to make an Article Call.
 (Hint: Use the API Console!!)

 * Experiment with console logging various fields.

+* Create the AJAX call needed to retrieve data then console.log all of the relevant fields.

+* Incorporate various “optional parameters” (hard code these in initially).

+* Take note of various “bugs” that appear with certain searches.